containerum/containerum-docs/content/getting-started/object-types.md

 				</ul>
 			</td>
 			<td><i>uint(11000-65535)</i></td>
 			<td>External port.
-For the external service it is a port, that allows you to access the deployment via internet from outside the system.
+For the external service it is a port, that allows user to access the deployment via internet from outside the system.
 For the internal service it is a port, that allows selected deploy to communicate with another deployment.</td>
 			<td>8080</td>
 		</tr>
 		<tr>